Degeneration of Kaehler structures and half-form quantization of toric varieties: Half-form corrected quantization in the singular real toric polarization

 Therefore, quantization in the real polarization is also given by the integral points in the interior of the moment polytope.
 Recall, from Section \ref{corrq} and Remarks \ref{rmk:CP1} and \ref{rmk:CP2}, that $P_L\subset P_X$ is obtained from $P_X$ by a one-half shift along the inward pointing normals to the facets of $P_X$.
 In Section \ref{sec:families}, these distributional sections will be described as coming from holomorphic sections through degeneration of the complex structure.

-\begin{proof}[Proof of Theorem \ref{thm:realQ}] It is easy to check that the distributions $\delta^{m}$ are in the kernel of $\nabla^{\mathbb{R}}.$ Moreover, any element of the kernel can be restricted to the open orbit, by restricting it to sections of $\bar L$ with compact support contained in the open orbit.
+\begin{proof} [Proof of Theorem \ref{thm:realQ}]By acting with $\nabla^{\mathbb{R}}_{{\partial}/{\partial \theta^j}}, j=1,\dots,n$, in (\ref{limitconnopen}) on the distributions $\delta^{m}$ in (\ref{deltam}) we conclude that they belong to ${\rm ker}\,\nabla^\R$.
+Moreover, any element of the kernel can be restricted to the open orbit, by restricting it to sections of $\bar L$ with compact support contained in the open orbit.
 From, Proposition 3.1 in \cite{Baier-Florentino-Mourao-Nunes}, we see that such restrictions can only have support along $\mu^{-1}(\check{P}_{X}\cap \Z^n)$, as these are the only fibers along which $\nabla^\R$ has trivial holonomy, and one easily verifies that $\delta^{m}$ is the unique (up to a constant) solution supported on $\mu^{-1}(m)$.